 ACCESS Students have formed a Registered Student Organization (RSO), ACCESS Student Resource Group (ASRG), to enhance the academic and social experience of ACCESS students and to create opportunities for ACCESS students to help the educational and service goals of the University and its greater community.
 ASRG sponsors informal meetups, a Facebook Group, and special lecture events.
 For questions or comments, contact the ASRG RSO.

 ACCESS students may create a UW NetID.
 This optional service is a username which allows registered students login access to certain computers on campus & web resources and establish a UW email account.
-Some courses which use Canvas for class readings will require UW NetID access.
+Some classes which use Canvas for class readings will require UW NetID access.
 Students may reset a forgotten UW NetID password by visiting UW NetID Recovery.
 UW-IT administers services related to UW NetIDs.

 Registration Periods